Little Gasparilla Island – Where Your Shoes Are Optional a Small Town Series:

 Candles glow, stories are swapped, and the sense of community deepens.
 It's a reminder that even without electricity, life on Little Gasparilla finds a way to shine.

 So, if Palm Island offers a delightful, car-free entrée to island life, Little Gasparilla Island is the main course for those truly hungry for an escape.
+Pack your adventurous spirit (and maybe a good mosquito spray), leave your worries (and your car) behind, and prepare to discover a small town that will leave an unforgettable, sandy footprint on your heart.

 Just don't expect to find a Starbucks.
 You'll be too busy finding yourself.